Clay2002/movie/README.md

-# movie
+# Movie's I've Watched.

-Just a movie project
+Just a project to pratice html, css and first time using javascript(dom).